bhavaniravi/portfolio/data/blogs/WIP_Voids-have-a-Voice-590a0be06108.md

 In your head we dwell

-As we break open our shell
+As we break open your shell